samukce/compilation-batch-of-delphi-projects/README.md

 ## Call by command line on Jenkins

+ - Add CompileBatchOfProjectsDelphi.exe to path of Windows;
+ - In folder where have *.dpr files, execute the command:
    - CompileBatchOfProjectsDelphi.exe %DELPHI% "c:\temp" "C:\Library;" "c:\executablefolder"

 ## Requirements to use